Hartwell House – Aylesbury, Buckinghamshire

-One of the great pleasures of hotels is that they’re often very special buildings to which ordinary mortals would never normally have access.
-One shining example is Hartwell House, a Grade I listed stately home that was once occupied for five years by the exiled Louis XVIII.
-Inside, there are beautiful rooms with Rococo ceilings, antique furniture and paintings and an extraordinary Jacobean staircase, lined with statues of the knights of Europe guarding the way.
-The king’s wife, Marie Joséphine of Savoie, had them removed because their candlelit shadows frightened her.
-But worry not, if you think all this grandeur means pomp and ceremony.
-As with fellow National Trust-owned Historic House Hotels, Bodysgallen Hall (see page 000) and Middlethorpe Hall (see page 000), the hospitality is natural and easy-going, the bedrooms as comfortable as they are grand and the food as delicious as you would expect.
+One of the great pleasures of visiting hotels is that they’re often very special buildings to which you’d never normally have access.
+One shining example is Hartwell House, a Grade I-listed stately home that was occupied from 1809 to 1814 by the exiled Louis XVIII.
+Inside, there are beautiful rooms with antique furniture and paintings.
+The Morning Room, for example, is a masterpiece of English design by Henry Keene, virtually unchanged since its completion in 1740, with a stunning rococo ceiling by Thomas Roberts of Oxford.
+There’s also an extraordinary Jacobean staircase, lined with statues of the knights of Europe, leading from the Great Hall – the king’s wife, Marie Joséphine of Savoie, had them removed because their candlelit shadows frightened her.
+If you think all this grandeur and history means pomp and ceremony, worry not.
+As with fellow National Trust Historic House Hotels, Bodysgallen Hall (see page 000) and Middlethorpe Hall (see page 000), the hospitality is natural and easy-going, the bedrooms as comfortable as they are grand and the food as delicious as you would expect.
 And the hotel’s spa is a classically-themed delight.

 +44 (0)1296 747444; hartwell-house.com